medwig/watson-jira/README.md

 #### Auth: Cookie

-1. login to JIRA in the browser
+1. login to Jira in the browser
 2. open Network tab in the developer tools
 3. copy the cookie from the request header
 4. add the following to the config file: